Elin aka MooseLady

 What are runes?

-Runes are historical characters whose purpose is to reproduce and mimic certain sounds to create words and meanings.
+Runes are historical characters whose purpose is to reproduce and mimic certain sounds, to create words and meanings.
 They are in that sense comparable to any other alphabet.
-The oldest finds of rune carvings date back to the 2nd century.
+The oldest finds of rune carvings date back to the year 0, in 2021 the oldest rune carving was found on the “Svingerud Stone” located in Norway.

-Since Scandinavia is the rune’s home and since that is where finds go back to the 2nd century, this post will mainly focus on the Scandinavian use of these characters.
+Since Scandinavia is the rune’s “home” and since that is where finds go back to the year 0, this post will mainly focus on the Scandinavian usage of these characters.
 However, we will absolutely show and inform about different runic alphabets other than the ones found in Scandinavia.
 If you have ever wondered about what runes used to be, what they are used for nowadays and most in between - welcome and enjoy!

 Did you know?

-Runes have their pointy shapes because of them being carved into wood or stone.
-During the times where the runes were used there was no access to softer material to note them down on.
+Runes might have gotten their pointy shapes because of them being carved into wood or stone.
+During the times where the runes were used there was no access to softer material than wood to note them down on.
 Which also explains why the rune staves aren’t carved horizontally, since that would crack, break or melt together with the veins of the wood.

 Runes and language